IlyaVerhov/Temp_RandomForest/README.md

-# Temp_RandomForest
+# Temp dataframe with Random Forest
-Applying the RF method to climate predictions
+Applying the Random Forest method to climate predictions